William went on this sabbatical with a singular mission. He went to find creatures.

 On our last outing along Lake Superior Jason and I also had an exciting wildlife encounter.
 (Thankfully – it was NOT a black widow spider!)

-We encountered a family of Hooded Merganser ducks swimming in William’s frog pond.
+We encountered a family of Common Merganser ducks swimming in William’s frog pond.

 So much adorable cuteness!
 And they were very noisy too.